kmaho17/shinpokered-rebalanced/README.md

 - Activation/Deactivation
   - Go to the OPTIONS screen and press SELECT to get to the extra menu.
   - Toggle this mode under "NUZLOCKE".

-- Default Options
-  - Some options are automatically changed when nuzlocke mode is turned on.
-  - The Obedience Level Cap will be activated if the Scale Enemy Trainer Levels feature is inactive.
-  - Also, the battle style will change to SET with hard mode and trainer switching active.
-  - These are not mandatory changes, and you may reconfigure your options as you wish.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.
   - Revival items cannot be used in battle.